cornell-netlab/capisce/README.md

 The Capisce library comprises two key pieces:

-- an OCAML library for writing down and specifying data plane programs called GPL.
+- an OCAML library for writing down and specifying data plane programs called `GPL`.

   * Example programs can be seen in the `capisce/programs`.